Keycloak identity and access management dashboard on a desktop monitor overlooking the Toronto skyline at night

 Patch cadence on Keycloak, the JVM, and Postgres.
 CVE tracking, version upgrades, restore drills.
 Senior on-call, monthly posture report.

-ROI — mid-tier
+Keycloak pricing — mid-tier ROI

 1,000 users, 20 apps.